grafana/integration-sample-apps/sample-apps/aerospike/README.md

 - `make render-config`: Generates the `cloud-init.yaml` configuration file using the defined variables.
 - `make run`: Creates the Aerospike sample app VM with Aerospike Community Edition installed and configured.
 - `make run-ci`: Runs in CI mode by cleaning, setting up default config, and launching the VM.
+- `make shell`: Opens a shell session to the running VM for debugging and troubleshooting.
 - `make stop`: Stops and removes the VM, then purges multipass resources.
 - `make clean`: Removes generated configuration files and temporary resources.